LeHoang510/VisualQuestionAnswering/README.md

 + print to see the tensor size of model
 + write test for all model
 + write readme about the project
-+ export llava-7b to onnx
-+ add checkpoint to vllm